 -2 cents goes to the Girl Scout Service Unit (SU events, camps and recruitment)

 -1 cent goes to postage and other sales expenses.

 -$1.07 goes to the cookie baker to cover cookies purchased, troop materials, standard and special print forms, promotional materials.

 After paying the baker, all of the remaining revenue earned from cookie activities stays within the Girl Scouts of Kansas Heartland.
 Twelve percent of this revenue goes directly to the troop selling cookies.
 The troop holds the money earned in its treasury, and its girl members vote on how to use that money.
 Girls also earn Cookie Credits, which can be used toparticipate in camp and events, troop travel trips, or purchase items in the Council Shop.
 Councils use their cookie revenue to supply essential services to troops, groups and individual girls, such as providing program resources and communication support, training adult volunteers and conducting special events.

 Is the purchase of Girl Scout Cookies tax-deductible?

 If the customer keeps the cookies, then no. Individuals who buy Girl Scout Cookies and take the cookies home or consume them have purchased a product at a fair market value.
-However, the purchase price of Girl Scout Cookies IS tax deductible if the customer purchases cookies through our Cookie Share Program, in which cookies are donated to members of the military and charitable organizations like the Kansas Food Bank.
+However, the purchase price of Girl Scout Cookies IS tax deductible if the customer purchases cookies through our Care & Share Program, in which cookies are donated to members of the military and other charitable organizations like the Kansas Food Bank.
 Cookie Share customers can treat the purchase price of the donated cookies as a charitable contribution.

 Does any part of the cookie revenue go to support organizations